 Create a new bot service

-- Click Create new resource link found on the upper left-hand corner of the Azure portal, then select AI + Machine Learning > Web App bot.
+Click Create a resource link found in the upper left-hand corner of the Azure portal.

-In the Bot Service blade, provide the requested information about your bot as specified in the table below the image.
+In the Web App Bot form, provide the requested information about your bot as specified in the table below the image.

 Confirm that the bot has been deployed by checking the Notifications.
 The notifications will change from Deployment in progress... to Deployment succeeded.
-Click Go to resource button to open the bot's resources blade.
+Click Go to resource link to open the bot's resources page.

 Now that your bot is created, test it in Web Chat.